 The History of Industrial Gears

-In the medieval Middle East (circa 1206 AD), Arab engineer Al-Jazari invented the segmental gear.
-This gear receives and communicates reciprocating motion to and from a cogwheel.
-Nearby, between the 13th and 14th centuries in the Indian subcontinent, the worm gear was invented for use in roller cotton gins.
-Meanwhile, in medieval England, Richard Poore and Elias of Dereham built the Salisbury cathedral clock.
-Built in 1386, this geared mechanical clock is still in use today.
+In the medieval Middle East around 1206 AD, the ingenious Arab engineer Al-Jazari devised the segmental gear, a marvel that transferred reciprocating motion to and from a cogwheel.
+Over in the Indian subcontinent, spanning the 13th to 14th centuries, the worm gear emerged, revolutionizing the operation of roller cotton gins.
+At the same time, in medieval England, Richard Poore and Elias of Dereham crafted the Salisbury Cathedral clock.
+Completed in 1386, this intricate geared mechanical clock remains a functioning testament to their craftsmanship.

 Industrial Gear Design